grompe/BTWTweak/patcher/readme.txt

 [********** Change Log ************]

+v0.9g

+- Limited chicken egg incubating to one at a time.
+No more happily hatching stacks of eggs, unless you build a whole room dedicated to that.

+- New hotbar cycling mode: fill empty slot.
+People who previously didn't like hotbar cycling may find this feature useful.

+- Increased the chance of flint from digging and filtering gravel as it felt way too rare.
+Also digging gravel has higher chance to drop a loose rock.

+- Extended block IDs!
+This means there is no more shortage of them and new blocks can be added freely.
+Thanks to Yhetti for pioneering the technique.

+- Made Soap blocks slippery.
+You will have to replace and recraft soap blocks you already have for this to take effect.

+- Added storage blocks for Wheat, Diamond Ingot, Coal, Charcoal, Coal Dust, Nethercoal, Sugar, Bone, Nitre, Potash, Ash, Flour (requires 9 of each).
+  All of them can be retrieved by crafted back to items.
+  Block of Bone can be only crafted by Hardcore Packing.

+- Added Block of Flesh, squishy block made of 9 Rotten Flesh by Hardcore Packing and uncrafted by hand.

+- Added Block of Sawdust, made of 16 Sawdust by Hardcore Packing and uncrafted by saw.

+- Added Block of Slime, sticky transparent block made of 9 slimeballs.
+Note that it doesn't affect piston mechanics like it does in later versions of Vanilla Minecraft.

+- Redstone and Lapis are now handled by Hardcore Packing, and all of the above storage blocks.

+- Added preview for microblocks: now you can see where your sidings, mouldings and corners will go.

 v0.9f (patcher fix)

 - Changed the way BTW version is detected when patching to be more reliable,